TRIBAL PROTECTION ORDERS

 The following tribal protection order questions and answers are taken from the home page of www.TribalProtectionOrders.org.
 Please note that each tribe is unique with respect to tribal constitutions and codes.
 The reader should consult the specific tribal constitution and tribal codes for additional requirements regarding drafting and enforcement of tribal protection orders.

 1. What is a protection order?

 Protection orders may be known by a variety of names to include injunctions, restraining orders, civil restraining order or victim protection order just to name a few.
-A protection order is a legal document that is available to victims of domestic violence in most jurisdictions.
-A protection order is a legal order issued by a court to protect a certain person from abuse.
-Statutes usually require a certain relationship between the petitioner and defendant that will vary from jurisdiction to jurisdiction.
-Protection orders can be either civil or criminal and protection order remedies may vary from jurisdiction to jurisdiction depending upon the law of the issuing jurisdiction.
-Enforcement of violations of a protection order may also be civil and/or criminal in nature.
-There are generally two types of Civil protection orders available to victims of abuse.
-Ex parte orders are available in most jurisdictions in emergency situations.
-Ex parte orders are issued without a full hearing if the victim can demonstrate immediate danger.
-Permanent orders can be issued after the defendant has been provided with notice and an opportunity to be heard.
+A protection order is a legal document that is issued by a court to protect a certain person from abuse, available to victims of domestic violence in most jurisdictions.
+Statutes usually require a certain relationship between the petitioner and defendant that will vary, depending on jurisdiction.
+Protection orders can be either civil or criminal and remedies may vary by jurisdiction, depending upon the law of the issuing jurisdiction.
+Violations of a protection order may also be civil and/or criminal in nature.
+There are generally two types of civil protection orders available to victims of abuse.
+Ex parte orders are issued without a full hearing, if the victim can demonstrate immediate danger and are available in most jurisdictions, for emergency situations.
+Permanent orders can be issued after the defendant has been provided notice and an opportunity to be heard.

 2. Why are tribal protection orders needed?

 Domestic and sexual violence against American Indian and Alaska Native Women has reached epidemic proportions [Section 202 (a)(5)(A) of Tribal Law and Order Act]